Jiangling Holdings: New JMH

 In April 2019, it was announced that JMCG and Changan planned to split JMH into two separate companies: one keeping the same name and other tentatively called Jiangling Investment.
 Jiangling Investment would hold the 41.03% JMC stake and some liabilities and would still be equally owned by Changan and JMCG.
 The new JMH would own the rest of the former JMH assets (including Landwind) and it would issue 100% more shares to be sold to investors, leaving JMCG and Changan with a 25% stake each.
 Jiangling Investment was formally established in May 2019, completing the split of the former JMH.
 In June 2019, it was announced that the investor for the new JMH was the car manufacturer Aiways.
 Aiways acquired a 50% of the new JMH with the aim of securing production permits for new energy vehicles.
 The official signing ceremony for the new JMH was in August, but production of Aiways U5s at the JMH plant started in June, as soon as the deal was completed.
-In June 2021, Aiways sold its JMH stake to Jiangxi Guokong Automotive Investment Corporation, a company controlled by Nanchang's municipality, while keeping the production permits.
+In June 2021, Aiways sold its new JMH stake to Jiangxi Guokong Automotive Investment Corporation, a company controlled by Nanchang's municipality, while keeping the production permits.

+In 2022, after being close to bankruptcy, the new JMH was reorganised as an assembler of the Changan Raeton CC/Plus.

 Operations

 JMH is headquartered in Nanchang, China.
-The company owns the Landwind marque and produces all its models.
+The company owns the Landwind marque and produced all its models from 2004 onwards.
 It has also produced vehicles for its former largest shareholder, Aiways.
+As of 2022, it only produces vehicles on consignment for Changan.

 Its Nanchang plant has the capacity to assemble up to 150,000 vehicles per year.